alexkarer/Reclaim-The-Realm-TTRPG/README.md

 ## Further help

 To get more help on the Angular CLI use `ng help` or go check out the [Angular CLI Overview and Command Reference](https://angular.dev/tools/cli) page.

+## Deployment

+This application is deployed using Github Pages, which is currently done manually, to deploy run the following command:
+`ng deploy --base-href=/Reclaim-The-Realm-TTRPG/ --repo=https://github.com/alexkarer/Reclaim-The-Realm-TTRPG`